 Risk Assessment (Thames Tidal Defence Breach Model)

 Parameter 2005 2100 Units

 Min.
 Depth N/A 1.01 m

 Max.
 Depth N/A 4.23 m

 Max.
 Velocity N/A 1.6 m/s

 Max.
 Hazard N/A > 2.00 N/A

 Max Ground level N/A 5.32 m AOD

-Max Flood Level N/A 9.55 m AOD
+Max Flood Level N/A 6.03 m AOD

-- The site is at risk of flooding from the Thames estuary, which flows adjacent to the northeastern boundary of the site. - The site is protected by Thames tidal flood defences. - The site is entirely within the Thames tidal breach zone (modelled for 2100) - In this worst case scenario, the entire site would be inundated with max depths of 5.32m.
+- The site is at risk of flooding from the Thames estuary, which flows adjacent to the northeastern boundary of the site. - The site is protected by Thames tidal flood defences. - The site is entirely within the Thames tidal breach zone (modelled for 2100) - In this worst case scenario, the entire site would be inundated with max depths of 4.23m.

-- As 100% of the sites is predicted to be at risk of flooding, safe egress routes cannot be achieved. - Safe refuge areas should be provided on site.
+- As 100% of the site is predicted to be at risk of flooding, safe egress routes cannot be achieved. - Safe refuge areas should be provided on site.

-- Refer to report section 5.3 for finished floor levels. - Future defence raisings are required in line with the TE2100 Plan crest levels guidance.
-Must consider the lifetime of the development and the status of current flood defence crest levels in the site-specific - If new basements are proposed they must submit a site specific FRA in line with Article 4 direction on basement development.
-Self-contained residential basements and bedrooms at basement level will not be permitted. - Refer to section 5.5 in the report for Thames tidal requirements. - Develop Flood Warning and Emergency Plans for the site. - Include appropriate flood resistance or resilience measures to address predicted flood depths. - Site users should be signed up to EA's Flood Warning Service.
+- Refer to report section 5.3 for finished floor levels.
+Future defence raisings are required in line with the TE2100 Plan - Future defence raisings are required in line with the TE2100 Plan crest levels guidance.
+Must consider the lifetime of the development and the status of current flood defence crest levels in the site-specific FRA. - If new basements are proposed they must submit a site specific FRA in line with Article 4 direction on basement development.
+Selfcontained residential basements and bedrooms at basement level will not be permitted. - Refer to section 5.5 in the report for Thames tidal requirements. - Develop Flood Warning and Emergency Plans for the site. - Include appropriate flood resistance or resilience measures to address predicted flood depths. - Site users should be signed up to EA's Flood Warning Service.

 Risk Assessment

-Parameter 3.33% AEP 1% AEP 0.1% AEP Units
+Parameter 3.33% AEP 1% AEP 0.1% AEP Uni

 Min.
 Depth N/A 0.00-0.15 0.00-0.15 m

 Max.
 Depth N/A 0.15-0.30 0.30-0.60 m

 Max.
 Velocity N/A 0.00-0.25 0.5-1.00 m/s

 Max.
 Hazard N/A 0.5-0.75 0.75-1.25 N/A

-The 0.1% annual probability extent represents the potential climate change adjusted impact of current risk
+\The 0.1% annual probability extent represents the potential climate change adjusted impact of current risk